Nuclear receptor: Mechanism of action

 Mechanism of class I nuclear receptor action.
 A class I nuclear receptor (NR), in the absence of ligand, is located in the cytosol.
 Hormone binding to the NR triggers dissociation of heat shock proteins (HSP), dimerization, and translocation to the nucleus, where the NR binds to a specific sequence of DNA known as a hormone response element (HRE).
 The nuclear receptor DNA complex in turn recruits other proteins that are responsible for transcription of downstream DNA into mRNA, which is eventually translated into protein, which results in a change in cell function.

 Mechanism of class II nuclear receptor action.
 A class II nuclear receptor (NR), regardless of ligand-binding status, is located in the nucleus bound to DNA.
 For the purpose of illustration, the nuclear receptor shown here is the thyroid hormone receptor (TR) heterodimerized to the RXR.
 In the absence of ligand, the TR is bound to corepressor protein.
 Ligand binding to TR causes a dissociation of corepressor and recruitment of coactivator protein, which, in turn, recruits additional proteins such as RNA polymerase that are responsible for transcription of downstream DNA into RNA and eventually protein.

 Nuclear receptors are multifunctional proteins that transduce signals of their cognate ligands.
-Nuclear receptors (NRs) may be classified into two broad classes according to their mechanism of action and subcellular distribution in the absence of ligand.
+In some sources, nuclear receptors (NRs) are classified into two broad classes (type I and type II) according to their mechanism of action and subcellular distribution in the absence of ligand, while in other sources type II nuclear receptors are further broken down into type II, III, and IV based on whether they form heterodimers, homodimers, or monomers (resp.).
+However, certain nuclear receptor proteins like VDR are able to bind to DNA using multiple distinct mechanisms, and so may belong to different classes depending on their dimer partner (or lack thereof).

-Small lipophilic substances such as natural hormones diffuse through the cell membrane and bind to nuclear receptors located in the cytosol (type I NR) or nucleus (type II NR) of the cell.
+Small lipophilic substances such as natural hormones diffuse through the cell membrane and bind to nuclear receptors located in the cytosol (type I NR) or nucleus (type II, III, or IV NR) of the cell.
 Binding causes a conformational change in the receptor which, depending on the class of receptor, triggers a cascade of downstream events that direct the NRs to DNA transcription regulation sites which result in up or down-regulation of gene expression.
 They generally function as homo/heterodimers.
-In addition, two additional classes, type III which are a variant of type I, and type IV that bind DNA as monomers have also been identified.

-Accordingly, nuclear receptors may be subdivided into the following four mechanistic classes: